jain18aditya/HelloFreshAPITesting/README.md

 # HelloFreshAPITesting
 Framework Details:
-1. Framework is written in Page Object Model where starting point will be Cucumber feature files.
+1. Framework is written using spring utility lombok where starting point will be Cucumber feature files.
 2. Feature files are consist of plain English language steps.
 3. All pages and page action are on one place and action on pages (Background code for cucumber steps) are in Cucumber steps.
 4. For API's a common class API.java is present in utils which contain all the API methods e.g. GET, POST, PUT etc